karthikpagnis/Seeing-the-World-Through-Words-Image-Captioning---Neural-Network-/README.md

 Model Compiling:
 •	Model compiling refers to the process of specifying the optimizer, loss function, and evaluation metrics for the model.
 Once the model architecture is defined, the next step is to compile the model before training.
-•	Optimizer specifies the algorithm used to update the weights of model during training.
+•	Optimizer specifies the algorithm used to update the weights of the model during training.
 Here we are using Adam Optimizer which is used in deep learning that combines the advantages of Adagrad and RMSprop optimization algorithms.
 •	Loss function specifies the objective that the model is trying to minimize during training.
 Cross-entropy loss function, also known as log loss, is commonly used in classification tasks.
 It measures the difference between the predicted probability distribution and the actual probability distribution.

 Image Capturing:
 •	Using a webcam to capture images for processing on the runtime.
 Resize the output to fit the video element.
 Wait for Capture to be clicked.
-Image which was just taken used for image captioning.
+Image which was just taken and used for image captioning.

 <img width="413" alt="image" src="https://github.com/karthikpagnis/Seeing-the-World-Through-Words-Image-Captioning---Neural-Network-/assets/91360050/2f663efc-9b55-4561-849c-7bfbebf5b9e0">
       Figure 1: Encoding and Decoding for Image Captioning